Covid-19: Schools get extra £5m for students' wellbeing

 The money is an extension of a fund set up last November.

-When it was originally announced, schools were told the money had to benefit "at least" half of the pupils and staff, ruling out things like counselling. for smaller groups of pupils.
+When it was originally announced, schools were told the money had to benefit "at least" half of the pupils and staff, ruling out things like counselling for smaller groups of pupils.

 The guidance for this further funding is not yet known.